dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 You must save your work to avoid losing it.
 The dbt Cloud IDE needs an explicit action to save your changes.
 There are three ways your work is stored:

-- **Unsaved, local code:**  Any code you write is automatically  available from your browser’s storage.
+- **Unsaved, local code** -  Any code you write is automatically  available from your browser’s storage.
 You can see your changes but will lose it if you switch branches or browsers (another device or browser).
-- **Saved but uncommitted code:** When you save a file, the data gets stored in your local storage (EFS storage).
+- **Saved but uncommitted code** - When you save a file, the data gets stored in your local storage (EFS storage).
 If you switch branches but don’t _commit_ your saved changes, you will lose your changes
-- **Committed code:** Your git branch repository contains all your changes.
+- **Committed code** - Your git branch repository contains all your changes.
 You can check out other branches or switch browsers without losing your changes.

 **Run projects**